emanuelquerty/reactExpressStarter/README.md

 # reactExpressStarter

-A started pack for connecting react with express.
+A starter pack for connecting react with express.

 Feel free to use to as started for your react and nodeJS projects.